Relearning the Lessons. John Terraine’s 1984 WFA Address

 And so, of course did the Royal Armoured Corps and its essential offshoot, the Royal Electrical and Mechanical Engineers.

-All of these, as I see it, were necessary and legitimate developments which the war made inevitable - which does not, of course, make them any less competitors with the infantry for the best available manpower.
+All of these were necessary and legitimate developments that the war made inevitable—which does not, of course, make them any less competitors with the infantry for the best available manpower.

-What I criticize is the "private armies" which sprang up everywhere in World War II, and not only diverted men who should have gone to strengthen and improve the infantry, but took them away when they had arrived there.
+What I criticise is the "private armies" which sprang up everywhere in World War II, and not only diverted men who should have gone to strengthen and improve the infantry but took them away when they had arrived there.

 "they had become a panacea for all those soldiers who did not bother to think what they intended to do, how to do it and with what to do it".5

-Also, of course, they offered an alternative (superficially attractive) to the grim business of getting down to learning the trade of battle and mastering it, as the BEF had done between 1914-18.
+Of course, they also offered an alternative (superficially attractive) to the grim business of learning and mastering the trade of battle, as the BEF had done between 1914 and 18.

 The most important of these special formations were the Commandos - bom out of disaster in 1940 - and the Airborne Forces, born out of sloppy thinking after the fall of Crete in 1941.
 The thing to notice about that event is that the Germans never tried a large-scale airborne operation again; they had discovered that such things are just not cost-effective.